 Michigan went 22-11 in Barnes Arico's first season, tying the mark for most wins in school history.
 The Wolverines earned their second straight NCAA Tournament bid and advanced to the second round for the first time since 2001.
 U-M was ranked as high as No. 22 in the Associated Press poll in January, the first time the Maize and Blue was listed in the poll since the 2002-03 season.
 The Wolverines tied the longest winning streak in school history during the season, winning 10 straight games from Dec.
 1, 2012-Jan.17, 2013.

 The Wolverines finished tied for fifth in the Big Ten with a 9-7 record, reaching the quarterfinals of the Big Ten Tournament.
 U-M defeated Michigan State, 70-69, during the Crisler Dedication weekend for its first win over the Spartans since the 2007-08 season.
-Other notable wins for the Wolverines included victories at Iowa and No. 13 Purdue, beating Florida at home and Villanova in the first round of the NCAA Tournament in Palo Alto, Calif.

 In addition to her coaching responsibilities, Barnes Arico served as an assistant athletic director and was the academic liaison for student-athletes at Adelphi.
 She also served as a member of the NCAA Division II Northeast Regional Selection Committee and the ECAC Advisory Committee.